OFAC Compliance: Meeting Evolving U.S. Sanctions Requirements, Minimizing Risk of Sanctions

-    - How does the new OFAC framework change the compliance landscape?
+- How did the OFAC framework change the compliance landscape?

 - What constitutes prohibited "facilitation" of a sanctions transaction?

 - What steps should companies take to ensure sanctions compliance?
-What steps should be taken to minimize potential exposure if violations occur?
+What are the steps to minimize potential exposure if violations occur?

 Timothy P. O'Toole

 Mr. O'Toole focuses on economic sanctions and export controls.
 He represents companies and individuals at all... | Read More

 Mr. O'Toole focuses on economic sanctions and export controls.
 He represents companies and individuals at all stages of the process, including enforcement actions brought by the Treasury Department's Office of Foreign Asset Control (OFAC), the Commerce Department's Bureau of Industry and Security (BIS) and the U.S. Department of Justice (DOJ).
 He provides clients with advice on compliance with the U.S. economic sanctions and export controls laws.
 He also counsels and defends clients in white collar criminal matters, conducts internal corporate investigations, and represents potential witnesses and targets in government investigations.Close